-Leadership and Community Service-Learning0110 Adele H. Stamp Student Union - Center for Campus Life
+Leadership and Community Service-Learning1110 Adele H. Stamp Student Union - Center for Campus Life

 Leadership & Community Service-Learning (LCSL) promotes positive social change through transformative learning and community engagement.
-Through our values (collective approach, social responsibility, principled practice, critical inquiry, and engaged scholarship), we work with students, staff, faculty, and community members to achieve our vision of a socially just world.
+Through our values (collective approach, social responsibility, principled practice, critical inquiry, and engaged scholarship), we work with students, staff, faculty, and community members to achieve our vision of a just world through the practice of soically responsible leadership.

 Co-Curricular Leadership Programs

 Out-of-classroom leadership conference, institutes, retreats, and programs focused on teaching leadership for social change.
 The program recognizes leadership as an ability that can be developed in all people, opening doors for individual growth and social change.
 Signature programs include the Peer Leadership Council (PLC), The Terrapin Leadership Institute (TLI), O.N.E.
-UMD Student Organization Leadership Conference, the Maryland Leadership Conference, MOSAIC Diversity and Leadership Retreat, Voices of Social Change, and Turtle Camp.
+UMD Student Organization Leadership Conference, the Maryland Leadership Conference, and Turtle Camp.

 Curricular offerings include credit-bearing coursework covering a range of topics including leadership theory and practice, leadership ethics, diversity in leadership, and group and organizational processes.
 Courses on leadership and identity and other special topics are also available.
 Students may also pursue a Minor in Leadership Studies, offered through the Department of Counseling, Higher Education, and Special Education in the College of Education.